Chong-H/PMS-front/README.md

 this is the front-end of my PMS system;

 ### Safty
-the communication between front and end is encrypted with aes the communication between database and back-end is encrypt with a simple function i written
+the communication between front and end is encrypted with AES，the key is generate in random and passed  by ECDH the communication between database and back-end is encrypt with a AES, the key is stored in DataBase

 ### When issue the back-end code
 after i finish the encrypt of communication between back-end and database with a more safe algorithm